TileDB-Inc/TileDB/doc/source/introduction.rst

 Modern Build System
 ^^^^^^^^^^^^^^^^^^^

-TileDB offers a modern build system that works on Linux, MacOS and Windows, with automatic installation of all dependencies.
+TileDB offers a modern build system that works on Linux, macOS and Windows, with automatic installation of all dependencies.
 TileDB ships with all its compressors by default.
 This makes it easier to share compressed data, since they are all compressed using the same suit of compressors.
 In contrast,